Dental extraction

 In cases where the alveolar ridge lacks adequate height or width, ridge augmentation techniques are employed to augment the ridge before dental implant placement.
 Bone grafts are used to rebuild or augment the deficient areas of the ridge, creating a more suitable site for implant placement.
 Ridge augmentation techniques help establish a proper bone foundation, enabling the implant to be placed in an ideal position for optimal aesthetics and function.

 Maxillary sinus lifts, or sinus floor augmentation, are performed when the maxillary sinus is too close to the upper jaw, limiting the available bone height for implant placement in the posterior region.
 In this procedure, the sinus membrane is lifted, and bone graft material is added to the space created between the sinus floor and the ridge.
+This creates additional bone volume in the posterior maxilla, allowing for successful implant integration.
+Sinus lifts are essential in cases where implants are desired in the upper molar and premolar areas.

 Sinus lift